praekelt/feersum-nlu-api-wrappers/docs/ImageClassifiersApi.md

 # **image_classifier_online_training_samples**
 > TotalSamples image_classifier_online_training_samples(instance_name, labelled_image_sample_list, x_caller=x_caller, origin=origin)

 Train/update the classifier online with the samples provided.
+Image format is 256x256 RGB; jpeg encoding at quality 50 is suggested.

 Train/update the classifier online with the samples provided.
 This operation is more efficient than a full re-train.
 Returns the classifier's updated number of training samples.